jcolag/silver-bat-01-seeking-refuge/text/03-ropes.md

 "Eebee?
 Eebee Wooster?
 Can that be you?"

 "Yelena, it's been so long since we got together!
 What are you even doing in this neighborhood?
-I know why I'm here, but isn't it a little bit...beneath your station?"
+I know why I'm here, but isn't it a little...beneath your station?"

 "Of course not, silly, no more than it's beneath yours.
 My father may have re-married into money, but his sister's daughter's cousin's uncle's girlfriend lives up yonder."
 A beat, then, "OK, I was born down here.
 You've heard my father call me Marcia?
 When he met my step-mom, he decided that sounded too low-class and tried to use my middle name, but we still have friends down here."

 "I'm sorry, I had no idea."
 That's an understatement, but it's all I have.

 "For a lot of my life, that was sort of the point, with my parents trying hard to hide where we came from.
 But that's not worth obsessing over.
-Y'know, I'm meeting some folks down at the museum for a small auxilliary art installation, sort of a private preview show.
+Y'know, I'm meeting some folks down at the museum for a small auxiliary art installation, sort of a private preview show.
 You should come along, actually!
 It's a lot of that industrial-look stuff you used to like and the artist is big on grand scale arguments about economics.
 It's definitely your crowd."

 I check the time.
 I do still need some time to absorb this morning and looking too anxious to get back to the office might seem suspicious.
 "I think can do that, at least for a bit, for an old friend."